A nation divided: Has the pandemic changed working preferences forever? -

 Since the pandemic began and ‘normal’ life changed forever, there have been many different conversations swirling.
 Should we wear masks full-time, which vaccine is most effective, and is banana bread worth the hype?
+Have working from home preferences changed?

 But something we have consistently been coming back to is the conversation of working from home (WFH) compared to the office.